e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 ### What will you work on today?

-- Nothing.
+- Review code quality of codebase with Ryan.
+- Create onboard.md for developers who want to contribute to our project.
+- Change landing page and allow developers to run application with npm.

 ### How close are we to hitting our sprint goals?

-- We are close!
+- Super close!

 ## <span style="color: red;">Elaine H.</span>

 ### What did you work on yesterday?

-- Nothing.
+- nothing

 ### What are your blockers?

-- None.
+- finals

 ### What will you work on today?

-- Nothing.
+- nothing

 ### How close are we to hitting our sprint goals?

-- Already completed.
+- nearly done with project

 ## <span style="color: red;">Miguel S.</span>

 ### What did you work on yesterday?

-- Other coursework
+- Finals

 ### What are your blockers?

-- Other things
+- Finals and burnout

 ### What will you work on today?

-- Other stuff
+- More finals!

 ### How close are we to hitting our sprint goals?

-- Done.
+- Done

 ## <span style="color: red;">Trevor T.</span>